 How to Beat a False Restraining Order

-I will thoroughly investigate the facts and circumstances of your case to develop the strongest possible defense against the allegations in the PFA Petition.
-A comprehensive investigation will often require the use of a private investigator.
+I know how to fight a false order of protection.
+First, I will thoroughly investigate the facts and circumstances of your case to develop the most potent defense against the allegations in the PFA Petition.
+A comprehensive investigation will often require that we retain a private investigator.

 Am I Entitled to Discovery in a PFA Case?